top of page

 • What Is a Medical Marijuana Card?

-A Virginia medical marijuana card is a personal identification card that shows the patient is registered with the Board of Pharmacy in Virginia and is approved by the Department of Health Professions.
-As of July 1, 2022, medical cannabis patients, parents or legal guardians are no longer required to register with the Board of Pharmacy.
-A Written Certification for the Use of Medical Cannabis from a Registered Practitioner for Medical Cannabis is still required and must be presented at the dispensary, along with a government-issued ID, to obtain medical cannabis products.
-Showing proof of registration with the Board of Pharmacy is no longer required.
+A Virginia medical marijuana card is a personal identification card that shows the patient qualifies for medical marijuana and can purchase products at dispensaries.
+As of July 1, 2022, medical cannabis patients, parents and legal guardians are no longer required to register with the Virginia Cannabis Control Authority (VCCA).
+A written certification for the use of medical marijuana from a registered practitioner for medical marijuana is still required and must be presented at the dispensary, along with a government-issued ID, to obtain medical cannabis products.
+Showing proof of registration with the Virginia Cannabis Control Authority (VCCA) is no longer required.
+Patients who choose to register with the CCA will receive a digital registered patient card in addition to their "Validation of Written Certification".

 • Do I Qualify for a Medical Marijuana Card in Virginia?